 Students who want Mathematics as a support for a major in another area have a wide range of choices.
 Some faculties, schools and departments prescribe and/or recommend mathematics units: refer to the appropriate handbooks or advisers.
-In general, take as many mathematics units as you can fit in; if you satisfy prerequisites, take advanced units rather than normal units and normal units rather than fundamental units.
-If you intend to take intermediate units in mathematics, take MATH1903 or MATH1003 or seek the advice of the Mathematics Student Services Office if you do not wish to do this.
+In general, take as many mathematics units as you can fit in; if you satisfy prerequisites, take advanced units rather than mainstream units and mainstream units rather than fundamental units.
+If you intend to take intermediate units in mathematics, take MATH1923 or MATH1023 or seek the advice of the Mathematics Student Services Office if you do not wish to do this.

-Students who want Statistics as a support for a major in another area should take MATH1905 or MATH1005 or MATH1015.
+Students who want Statistics as a support for a major in another area should take MATH1905 or MATH1005 or MATH1015 or DATA1001.
 Students who wish (at a later stage) to take STAT3012 Applied Linear Models will also need to take MATH1902 or MATH1002.